 So, crazy, crafty, or clever?
 I think Cattelan is all of that and a current-day Duchampian wizard.
 Franklin Sirmans notes in ARTFORUM, that Cattelan is also a bit of a smart ass.

-Cattelan also created the solid gold toilet that fascinated Guggenheim visitors.
+Cattelan could be just that—he created the solid gold toilet that fascinated Guggenheim visitors.